 - Students who receive a Lottery Number but who do not select a room at all will be charged a $100 contract cancellation fee.

-- Current undergraduate students participating in a 5th year or graduate study program can participate in the undergraduate room selection process for Apartment Lifestyle Housing only.
-These students will need to agree to the terms of the Undergraduate Housing Contract.
-They may also choose instead to apply for Graduate Housing.
-Graduate Housing Applications will be available in March.
+- Current undergraduate students participating in a 5th year or graduate study program can participate in the graduate housing selection.
+Graduate Housing Applications will be available May 1, 2022.

 Students who decide after Lottery to apply for housing will apply for the Housing Waitlist.
 The Housing Waitlist is different from the summer room change process in that students on the Housing Waitlist are assigned after students in the Summer Assignment process.
-Unlike the guaranteed Summer Assignment list, Clark does not guarantee housing for the waitlist (but likely will be able to house everyone regardless).
+Unlike the guaranteed Summer Assignment list, Clark does not guarantee housing for the waitlist.
 If you are concerned about having housing next year, be sure to apply on time!